yokoffing/Betterfox/README.md

 `Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to settings within Firefox.

-The `user.js` — a configuration file that controls Firefox settings — is curated from these guides.
+The `user.js` — a configuration file that controls Firefox settings — is curated from these guides + me.

 | List      | Description |
 |:---------:|-------------|